dengyun-git/STEpUp_QC_Paper/README.md

    4) QCassess.Paper.202306.R --> functions used to perform quality evaluation, and to generate plots and tables.
 This function is called by QC.paper.202306.R.\
 These scripts are stored in the Github folder called 'Scripts'.

-* This repository also includes x4 .xlsx/csv files, 3x .txt files and 4x .tsv/.adat files which are required by the scripts:
+* To run scripts stored in this repository,  x4 .xlsx/csv files, 3x .txt files and 4x .tsv/.adat files are required to store in the folder of 'Resource File':
    1) adat_to_redcap_SIN_map.csv
    2) discovery_QApheno_1_120522.csv
    3) discovery_QApheno_2_270522.xlsx